 Free Rental Forms

 - Blank Lease Addendum - Blank addendum to be used in connection with the Utah Residential Lease Agreement.
 Allows you to add or remove any terms specific to your situation

 - Utah Rental Application - Prevention is the best medicine.
 Use this free rental application to help avoid problem tenants by helping to ask the right questions to discover important facts you should know as you consider a potential tenant.
 Taking a thorough rental application will only save you time, effort and money in the long run.

-- Lead-Based Paint Disclosure (Click Here) & Pamphlet (Click Here) - USE BOTH.
-Federal law requires landlords to provide this form to tenants in order to disclose potential lead-based paint issues for ALL properties built prior to 1978.
-Read this website from the State of Utah for more information.
+- Lead-Based Paint Disclosures (USE BOTH): Disclosure Pamphlet (Click Here) and Disclosure Form Federal law requires landlords to provide this form to tenants in order to disclose potential lead-based paint issues for ALL properties built prior to 1978.

 - Asbestos Disclosure Form - For any property build prior to 1981, we recommend you include this asbestos disclosure form identifying the potential risks of asbestos.
 For more information, visit these websites from the EPA and the State of Utah.

 - Property Checklist - Your tenants should fill out this form to identify any potential problems with the property or its condition.
 It is useful to determine the undisputed condition of the property prior to the tenant moving in.

 - Security Deposit Disposition Statement - Whenever a tenant vacates your property, you have 30 days to provide an accounting of their security deposit and address any final or outstanding issues concerning their rental agreement.

-- Notice of Inspection and/or Maintenance - If you need to enter your property for an inspection and/or maintenance, use this form to give your tenants notice of your arrival.
+- Notice of Inspection or Maintenance - If you need to enter your property for an inspection and/or maintenance, use this form to give your tenants notice of your arrival.